 “When Jesus looked up and saw a great crowd coming toward him, he said to Philip, ‘Where shall we buy bread for these people to eat?’
 He asked this only to test him, for he already had in mind what he was going to do.
 Philip answered him, ‘It would take more than half a year’s wages to buy enough bread for each one to have a bite!‘” John 6:5-7

-Jesus and his disciples were somewhere around the Sea of Galilee.
-A large crowd of people (which numbered around 5,000) came toward them.
-Even when Jesus tried to head for the hills, the crowd always followed Him.
-Today was no different.
+Jesus and his disciples were somewhere around the Sea of Galilee when a large crowd of people (which numbered around 5,000) showed up.

 Even when Jesus would try to get away and head for the hills, the crowds always followed Him, and today was no different.

 It was late in the day and the people were getting hungry, so Jesus asked one of His disciples, Philip, where could they go to buy enough food to feed everyone.
 (Remember, there wasn’t a supermarket on every corner like today.)

 Andrew, another disciple, pointed out that they didn’t even have anywhere close to the money needed to cover the cost of feeding the crowd.
 Unsure what to do next, he approached Jesus, bringing with him a young boy and his packed lunch: five loaves of bread and two fish.